kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

-For Example: In this diagram there is a AdminNetworkPolicy applied to every namespace in the cluster allowing egress traffic to `kube-dns` pods, and ingress traffic from pods in `monitoring-ns`.
+For Example: In this diagram there is a AdminNetworkPolicy applied to every namespace in the cluster allowing egress traffic to `kube-dns` pods, and ingress traffic from pods in `monitoring-ns` for all ports and protocols.

 ![Alt text](explicit_allow.png?raw=true "Explicit Allow")